Military and Veteran Affairs Educational Benefits

 The University of Houston-Victoria is proud to support the education of veterans.
 Our Office of Financial Aid is ready to help you apply for benefits for you, your child, or your spouse.

 We are approved by the Texas Education Agency to provide Veterans Affairs (VA) educational benefits under Chapters 32 and 35, Title 38, U.S. Code.

-To expedite payments, veterans should contact the Office of Financial Aid at least 60 days prior to the first class day of each semester or term to complete the necessary forms and paperwork for that period of study.
+To expedite payments, veterans should contact the Office of Financial Aid at least 60 days before the first class day of each semester or term to complete the necessary forms and paperwork for that study period.

 VA enrollment is certified up to 10 days prior to the first class day of each semester; however, you are responsible for notifying your VA Certifying Official if your enrollment changes.

 Form 22-1995 Request for Change of Program or Place of Training: For veterans who received VA benefits at another institution prior to attending UHV.
 Due before your first semester at UHV

 Form 22-5490 Application for VA Benefits: For dependents of disabled or deceased parents (Chapter 35)

 Form 22-5495 For dependents who are continuing their Chapter 35 benefits